MarcelBeining/EazeBot/readme.md

 ##Installation
+There are different ways to install EazeBot.
+We recommend using [Docker](###With Docker) as this guarantees system- independent compatibility.

-After the next steps, no matter if you are on Windows or Linux/Mac, you should have at least two json files (_APIs.json_ and _botConfig.json_)in your target folder.
+After the next steps, no matter if you are on Windows or Linux/Mac, you should have at least a "user_data" folder in your target folder containing two json files (_APIs.json_ and _botConfig.json_).
+Under Windows there are additional bat files for easier execution.

 ###With docker
 **You require [Docker](https://docs.docker.com/get-docker/) to be installed on your system.**

+Download (right click, save link as) [this File](https://github.com/MarcelBeining/EazeBot/blob/master/install_and_init_bot_here.bat

 ###With Pip
 **You require [Python 3.6 or higher](https://www.python.org/downloads/) to be installed on your system.**